Dr André C. Linnenbank

 At the occasion of the opening of the academic year "De Volkskrant", one of our larger national newspapers, did run an article about the worrying increase in the number of temporary contracts at the universities on the frontpage.
 This story was among other things about my situation and included even a picture of me.
 On page 13 there was also an interview with me.

 (As can be expected the official reaction of our minister of Education deliberately misses the point.)

-The same day also an article (for some reason removed from their website.
-Here is a local copy)was published by me that tried to put it in a broader context.
-(Some of the points are reflected in The scientific method of cutting down fruit trees, but that is not an exact english translation) Not only individual scientists are victim of this, but whole research groups are at risk.
+The same day also an article was published by me that tried to put it in a broader context (for some reason removed from their website.
+Here is a local copy).
+Some of the points are reflected in The scientific method of cutting down fruit trees, but that is not an exact english translation.
+Not only individual scientists are victim of this, but whole research groups are at risk.
 In particular those that depend on people with skills and experience (like technicians) and those that research common illnesses.
 The current system seems to give a big advantage to 'fast science' (research conforming to a known template that is almost sure to result in a paper soon). [only for those that do not have an account on the Dutch on-line newspaper and magazine site the text is also here].